AGRICULTURAL LEADERSHIP PROGRAM

 - Airfare

-- Ground transportation (To reduce program costs,, ALP cohort members are asked to assist with ground transportation on their home islands when possible.)
+- Group ground transportation (To reduce program costs, ALP cohort members are asked to assist with ground transportation on their home islands when possible.)

 - ALFH planning and coordination support